Here are some benefits to exercise:

 Exercises To Try At Home For People With Disabilities I saw this and it has some interesting things to try

 - Start infinitely slowly- Test yourself out.
 Start with going for walks.
 See how far you can walk before you get tired.
 Use that as your guideline and continue to do that.
+Some of us get post-exercise malaise.
+So you have to start really slow.
+Not to the point of additional pain or fatigue.

 - This is not a race- Increase by minutes if you need to.
 If you can do ten minutes comfortably then go up to 11.
 If that works, then 12 the next day.
 If that was pushing it stay there for a bit.